 Such being the disposition which animates the Government, it is a serious matter of anxiety lest the new land regulations, instead of being framed at the Colonial Office in the spirit of those of Canada or South Africa, should be concocted by some of the functionaries of the late Government in the spirit of restriction, envy, and jealousy, which has marked their conduct towards English settlers, with but few honourable exceptions.
-It is natural that men having such great power as the civil servants should view with jealousy the approach of rivals to their thrones.
-We know such has been their feeling with regard to the military and the uncovenanted.
+It is natural that men having such great power as the civil servants should view with jealousy the such has been their feeling with regard to the military and the uncovenanted.
 On the other hand, the credit that is claimed for promoting English settlement and enterprise has to be shared with the military and uncovenanted.
 Indeed, the greater part of the settlements are administered, not by the civil service, but by members of the outer world.
 If the spirit of Lord Stanley's promise be ob-served, there will be little ground of complaint, -first, a tenure in fee simple, and next an upset price, which he proposed as six shillings per acre.
-Of course, Indian land will be subject to taxation residents as ready victims for the necessities of the power and exertion of the empire at large, and more | torily from those who were challenged for cause."

-claims are paramount over the local claims of the Indian, presidential, or provincial Governments.
+Of course, Indian land will be subject to taxation in various ways for local improvements and general in various ways for local improvements and general revenue.
+In Canada the county boards and the provincial Government assess even wild land, but as all lands are improved in value, from the appli-cation of the proceeds of this taxation, there is no complaint respecting it.
+A road which opens a new market for produce pays itself, and the taxa-tion becomes only the adjustment of contribution as an lands are improved in value, from the appli-cation of the proceeds of this taxation, there is no complaint respecting it.
+A road which opens a new market for produce pays itself, and the taxa-tion becomes only the adjustment of contribution or subscription for such purpose.
+A question arises as to the application of the land sales fund arising from the upset price of wild Ind sales fund arising from the upset price of wild land, and the Indian treasury puts in a claim, as if entitled to it for compensation; but as the Indian Government never received a halfpenny from these lands it has no claim for compensation, neither can the Indian Government be the sole claimant.
+The extension of territory has been obtained by the power and exertion of the empire at large, and more treasury, will thereby prepare the way for justice notably of the metropolitan natives, and such to India.
+That is taxing the wealthy merchants claims are paramount over the local claims of the Indian, presidential, or provincial Governments.
 The wild lands of Canada and South Africa, until granted to the provincial Governments, were held to belong to the Imperial Government, and have been surrendered to the provincial Governments in trust for the promoters of emigration.
 In the United States it is held that all such extensions of territory belong to the Imperial Government, and thus the waste lands of California, Oregon, Washington, Utah, and Arizona, are administered by and for the general Government, and not for the state or provincial Governments.